Form preview

 TX Comptroller 05-102 is needed by:

-• Corporations registered in Texas
+• Corporations operating in Texas.

-• Limited Liability Companies (LLCs) operating in Texas
+• Limited Liability Companies (LLCs) in Texas.

-• Financial institutions based in Texas
+• Financial institutions based in Texas.

-• Tax professionals assisting clients with filings
+• Tax professionals assisting Texas businesses.

-Purpose and Benefits of the Texas Franchise Tax Public Information Report
+Why You Should File the Texas Franchise Tax Public Information Report

 Key Features of the Texas Franchise Tax Public Information Report